mxxfun/smart-autocomplete/readme.md

 On-device text autocomplete using Chrome’s Built-in AI (LanguageModel, Summarizer, LanguageDetector).
 Privacy-first and fast — works in any text field across the web.

+Writing online is often slow and repetitive.
+Cloud-based AI autocomplete tools raise privacy concerns and fail offline.
+Local Smart Autocomplete brings that magical autocomplete experience directly into the browser — fast, private, and fully on-device.

 ## Highlights
 - 100% on-device.
 No cloud calls, no data leaves your browser
 - Streaming completions with early stop and ghost-text UI (Tab to accept)